JuliaWPereira/RAG/README.md

 Simple RAG exercise using ChromaDB, OpenAI API, LangChain, and Docker Compose.

 ## 1. Build Docker Images
+It is required to have Docker Desktop already installed in your machine to run those commands.

+Also, open the command line in Admin mode.

 ```bash
 cd Embedding_microservice/
 docker build -t JuliaWPereira/embedder . # embedding microservice